Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Deep.typ

 #import "../../AI_definitions.typ": *

+Even though @Multilayer-perceptron-approximates-Riemann proves that any Riemann-integrable function can be encoded into a multilayer perceptron.
+This shows how powerful such objects are in theory, but doesn't give much information on the practical side.
+Even though it's true that a $4$-layer perceptron with an enormous amount of hidden neurons can encode any function with little to no error, this doesn't mean that it's actually feasible to implement a perceptron having that many hidden neurons.

+@Multilayer-perceptron-approximates-Riemann is an existence theorem, not an existence and uniqueness theorem: the fact that a function can be approximated with a $4$-layer perceptron does not imply that said construction is the only possible.
+Moreover, it doesn't even imply that it's the "best" construction, meaning the one that requires the smallest number of neurons for reaching the same approximation error.

+Technically speaking, it is possible to improve the approximation of a multilayer perceptron without increasing the number of hidden neurons.
+For example, an activation function that is not the Heaviside function might better model the shape of the function to encode.
+A complementary approach would be to use step widths that aren't uniform, using smaller steps where the function is heavily skewed (thus a linear approximation is poor) and larger steps where it is almost linear.

+Incorporating these improvements into a $4$-layer perceptron can ameliorate the problem of the growing number of hidden neurons.
+It would then seem as the $4$-layer model is always enough.
+However, it can be shown that a much greater approximating power can be obtained by abandoning the $4$-layer model completely, constructing perceptrons that have $5$ or even more layers.

-@Multilayer-perceptron-approximates-Riemann induces a method for constructing a multilayer perceptron of $4$ layers that can approximate any function with arbitrary accuracy.
-However, as already stated this doesn't mean that said construction is the most efficient.
-An often cited example is the $n$-bit even parity function, the binary function defined as:
+An often cited example is in encoding the $n$-bit even parity function, the binary function defined as:

 $ p_(n)(x_(1), dots, x_(n)) = cases(1 "if an even number of inputs is" 1,
                                     0 "if an odd number of inputs is" 1) $